pop-team/pop-java/docs/plugin.rst

 special encoding protocol, he can also create his own and add it to the POP-Java system as a plugin.

-To implement a new encoding protocol, the programmer needs to create two class.
+To implement a new encoding protocol, the programmer needs to create two classes.
 A buffer and a buffer factory.

-The buffer must inherits from the super class BufferPlugin located in the package ``popjava.buffer`` in the POP-Java library.
+The buffer must inherit from the class BufferPlugin located in the package ``popjava.buffer`` in the POP-Java library.
 The :num:`fig-buffer-class` shows the ``BufferPlugin`` class signature.